bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 This interface (line 9) is part of the open-source contract library provided by <a href="https://openzeppelin.com/" target="_blank">OpenZeppelin</a>.

 ## ERC20 Functions
+Contracts compliant with the ERC20 standard have to implement the following six functions:

 ### totalSupply
 `function totalSupply() external view returns (uint256);` (line 13)